Self-Review Template

 Next period I want to lead the SOC 2 Type II audit + own a 15% reduction in finance-team OpEx through tooling consolidation.
 Success: audit completes Q3 with zero new findings; tooling rationalization signed off by CFO by mid-year.

-Manual template vs. Bloom generated report
+Manual template vs. Bloomly generated report

 Manual self-review